August 2013 Newsletter

 “Wow!
 What a stunning property!
 We had a fantastic time here, and there is much to explore locally.
 We’ll definitely have to come back.
 Loved the fresh flowers and eggs from the chickens.”
 Thank you!
 Jenny, Sue, John and Ernie the Westie.
 Hillcrest Cottage, Suffolk

-Reviews featured on a property’s website.
+Reviews are featured on a property’s website.

 Assuming that the reviews uniformly praise the property, here are four things to check.